ionide/Fornax/README.md

 ### Page content

-Content files are `.md` files containing page content, and header with settings (defined using yaml).
-Header part is parsed, and passed to template `generate` function as `Model`.
-Content part is compiled to html and also passed to `generate` function.
-Header part needs to have `layout` entry which defines which template will be used for the page.
+Content files are `.md` files containing page content, and a header with settings (defined using yaml).
+The header part is parsed, and passed to the template's `generate` function as `Model`.
+The content part is compiled to html and also passed to the `generate` function.
+The header part needs to have the `layout` entry which defines what template will be used for the page.

 Sample page: